Good digestion is important for our overall health and wellbeing. To help improve digestion we need to eat the right foods.

 7) Ground Flaxseeds

 Milled flaxseeds contain omega-3 fatty acids.
 This may help with lubricating stools to help them pass more easily.

 This may help tone intestinal muscles and move food quickly through the digestive system.
 It may also help with metabolising fat and relieving wind.

 Avocados contain omega-3 fatty acids, which allow the easy transition of food through the digestive tract.

 10) Probiotic Yoghurt

 This yoghurt has live cultures added to it to help improve the good bacteria in the gut.

-Hopefully, you can gradually introduce some of these into your diet to try to treat your digestive system to the tender loving care it deserves.
+Hopefully, you can gradually introduce some of these into your diet to try to give your digestive system the tender loving care it deserves.
 It works hard for you, make its job easier.